Details about Ian Pollard Organ Scholarship at Victoria University of Wellington 2025

 This scholarship was established in 2009 through a bequest from Ian Pollard.
 This scholarship supports talented undergraduate or postgraduate organ students at the New Zealand School of Music—Te Kōkī.
 In years where no suitable student is selected, the funds may instead support a visiting fellow to promote the performance, training, or development of organ music.

-- Applicants must be New Zealand citizens or permanent residents and enrolled as undergraduate or postgraduate students at the New Zealand School of Music, Victoria University of Wellington.
+- Be enrolled (or intending to enrol) in an undergraduate or postgraduate qualification at the New Zealand School of Music – Te Kōkī, Victoria University of Wellington.

 Selection Criteria: Applicants must be students of the organ enrolled at the New Zealand School of Music.
 They must be studying at either postgraduate or undergraduate level.
 The selection will be based on Academic Merit.